FlowFuse/website/src/node-red/getting-started/building-node-red-plugin.md

 Here, we have added a new tab to the sidebar using the RED.sidebar.addTab function.
 The configuration for the tab includes the following properties:

 - id: A unique identifier for the tab, which can be used to reference it later.
-- name: The name of the tab, displayed in the sidebar.
+- name: The name of the tab is displayed in the sidebar.
-- label: The label shown on the tab itself, which can be different from the name.
+- label: The label shown on the tab itself can be different from the name.
-- iconClass: The CSS class for the icon that appears on the tab.
+- iconClass: The CSS class for the icon on the tab.
 You can use Font Awesome or any other icon library.
-- content: This is where you will define the HTML content that appears in the tab when it is selected.
+- content: This is where you will define the HTML content that appears in the tab when selected.
-- action: A function that is called when the tab is clicked, allowing you to define what happens when the tab is activated.
+- action: A function called when the tab is clicked, allowing you to define what happens when the tab is activated.

 #### Step 6: Add Display Elements